 The Need for a Centralized Solution for eCommerce Scaling and Growth

 Running a successful eCommerce operation is the ability to scale and grow into a stable, enduring online business with a loyal customer base and improve over time.
 This necessitates the use of tools to manage the various eCommerce management operations that include:

 - Order and Inventory Management

 - Shipping Management

 - Business Intelligence and Custom Report Generation

-As a business begins to scale, customer demand and needs evolve, and all the associated tasks, mentioned above, will become increasingly complex and repetitive.
+As a business begins to scale, improve and optimize its operation, customer demand and needs evolve, and all the associated tasks, mentioned above, will become increasingly complex and repetitive.
 Using disparate, ad-hoc systems to manage these operations will eventually become increasingly difficult, and even, impossible due to:

 As the company scales, so will the volume of data that will need to be handled by these systems.
 Since, each of these systems will have their own data structures and formats, integrating and synchronizing these systems can be daunting and result in loss of data integrity and consistency.